 Check out this multiple camera video game streaming setup that we experimented with at CCTV Camera Pros.
 We used this system yesterday to broadcast a live video game stream on Twitch.
-You can watch the video archive on our Twitch channel here.
+Watch the above video for an explanation and demo.

 Wondering why a security camera company is setting up a video game streaming system?
 Besides to have some fun at the office, we wanted to show people how some of our equipment can be used for video applications other than security.
 Also, when I was looking, I could not find any video gamers that were using a multiple camera streaming system like this.
 As it turns out, this equipment is some of the best and most affordable available for live streaming.
 And, some of the only equipment available for multi-camera streaming.

 - The blue lines are RG59 coax cable used to connect the 3 security cameras (basically being used as webcams) to the VM-HD4 CCTV video multiplexer.
 These cameras are a mix of 1080p and 4K HD-over-Coax security cameras.
 The VM-HD4 combines the HD video signals from the 3 cameras and the video game console into a single HDMI output.
 The screens can be switched between single views and multi-views using the wireless remote control that is included with the VM-HD4.